 An hour or two each day, checking on your profiles, adding new content, and responding to inquiries will go a long way toward boosting your business reputation online.
 If you’re in need of a roadmap to help you get started, a social media marketing plan may be right up your ally.

-About the Author: Freelance writer Angie Mansfield covers topics that help small businesses grow, including social media and intelius removal.
+About the Author: Freelance writer Angie Mansfield covers topics that help small businesses grow.
 You can find her on her favorite social network, Google+.